 Particular attention should be paid to how Québec operations are financed so as not to run afoul of rules that may limit interest deductibility in Canada.
-The analysis must therefore take account of transfer pricing rules regarding the level of debt and interest that may be charged and thin capitalization rules that limit interest deduction on a corporation's debt owing to certain non-resident persons when the debt is more than one and a half times the amount of the corporation's equity.
+The analysis must therefore take account of transfer pricing rules regarding the level of debt and interest that may be charged and thin capitalization rules that limit interest deduction on a corporation's debt owing to certain non-resident persons when the debt is more than one and a half times the amount of the corporation's equity (ratio of 60% debt to 40% equity).
 For purposes of the application of the debt/equity ratio to a Canadian branch of a non-resident corporation or trust, the branch's equity is generally deemed to correspond to 40% of the excess of the cost of goods used in the branch's business over the amount of debt attributed to the branch.
-Moreover, the federal government plans to implement new rules to limit to a certain proportion of earnings the amount of interest and other financing expenses that businesses can deduct for tax purposes.
-These "excessive interest and financing expenses limitation" (EIFEL) rules, which are expected to come into force in 2023, would apply along with the existing thin capitalization rules.
+Moreover, the federal government has recently implemented new rules to limit to a certain proportion of earnings the amount of interest and other financing expenses that businesses can deduct for tax purposes (40% of "adjusted taxable income" if the taxation year starts after September 30, 2023, and before January 1, 2024; 30% of "adjusted taxable income" if the taxation year starts after September 30, 2023, and before January 1, 2024; 30% of "adjusted taxable income" for years starting after December 31, 2023).
+These "excessive interest and financing expenses limitation" (EIFEL) rules, which are expected to come into force at the end of 2023, would apply along with the existing thin capitalization rules.